saoj/mentabean/README.md

 User user = userAlias.proxy();

 // Note that in this case you don't have to worry about opening Statements/ResultSets.
-// You just create and execute your query and it gives you the list of objects that you want.
+// You just create and execute your query and it gives you the list of objects you want.

 List<User> users = builder
 	.selectFrom(userAlias)